-When thinking about how to provide auditory stimulation to your cat, it is important to remember that cats experience the world differently than humans do.
+When thinking about how to provide auditory stimulation for your cat, it is important to remember that cats experience the world differently than humans do.
 Most people are also surprised to hear that cats actually have a better sense of hearing than dogs!
-Cats are designed to hunt small prey items, such as rats and rabbits, that make high pitched noises.
+Cats are designed to hunt small prey items that make high-pitched noises, such as rats and rabbits.
 This means that cats have evolved to hear up to 64 kHz (Fay & Popper, 1994).
 When thinking about what type of music cats may like to listen to, it is important to keep this in mind.
 Human music is appealing to humans because it is made within our auditory and tonal range.
 This means that human music may not be appealing to cats.

 What Type Of Music Do Cats Like?

-Another study also found that cats prefer cat specific music.
-Playing cat specific music during a veterinary visit decreased stress and made cats easier to handle during the exam, but the same response was not seen for classical music or silence (Hampton et al., 2019).
+Another study also found that cats prefer cat-specific music.
+Playing cat music during a veterinary visit decreased stress and made cats easier to handle during the exam, but the same response was not seen for classical music or silence (Hampton et al., 2019).

 Do Cats Like Human Music?

-During a veterinary exam, cats were exposed to three different music treatments to test the effects of music on the stress levels of cats at the vet.
-There was no difference in cat stress behavior and handling scores when cats were in silence or listening to classical music, but cats listening to cat specific music were less stressed and easier to handle (Hampton et al., 2019).
+During a veterinary exam, cats were exposed to three different music treatments to test the effects of music on their stress levels.
+There was no difference in cat stress behavior and handling scores when cats were in silence or listening to classical music, but cats listening to cat-specific music were less stressed and easier to handle (Hampton et al., 2019).
 The results of this study suggest that cats are indifferent to human music.